thecodest-co/slack-bot-vacation-reminder/README.md

 ## Running

-By default this app works as AWS Lambda function and all deployment to AWS is handled by github actions.
+By default, this app works as AWS Lambda function and almost all deployment steps to AWS are handled by github actions.

 ### As jar